 - Staffing ratios in these homes are similar to the ratio in the care homes, and can be that of two to six caregivers for every 10-12 residents, depending on the care needs of the current population in the home.

-These homes offer a happy medium between the very quiet setting of a smaller care home, while also incorporating the very active environment of a large assisted living community/facility.
+These homes offer a happy medium between the very quiet setting of a smaller care home, while also incorporating the more active environment of a large assisted living community/facility.

 Assisted Living Facility (Assisted Living Community):